Awhile ago, Otto saw a heated argument unfold that got so crazy that he thought the police were going to have to be called…

 We want to feel respected.

-The other day, the two of us got into a rousing argument (yes, we do sometimes) but it didn’t last long…
+One summer the two of us got into a rousing argument (yes, we do sometimes) but it didn’t last long…

-The two of us aren’t particularly good at working together on household “fix-it” projects and this one wasn’t any different.
+At the time, we weren’t particularly good at working together on household “fix-it” projects and this one wasn’t any different.

 So we made up stories about what the other was thinking and reacted with anger and impatience.